Children

 Wear your lifejacket.

-Most drowning victims never intend to be in the water, certainly not boaters.
-Ninety per cent of victims in boating fatalities are not wearing lifejackets.
-Ironically, it's not unusual to see children in a boat wearing lifejackets but not the adults.
+Most fatal drowning happens when the individual does not intend to be in the water.
+For example, boaters don’t plan to fall overboard.
+Ninety per cent of fatal drowning associated with recreational boating involved people who were not wearing lifejackets.
 Putting on your lifejacket when you get into a boat should become as normal as putting on your seatbelt when you get into the car.
+Everyone, regardless of age or swimming ability, should wear a lifejacket while boating.